When you shop through links on our site, we may receive compensation. This content is for educational purposes only.

 Floor Fun

-Safety is of high importance for our kids, and this mat makes a safe and comfortable play area.
-It comes with easy-to-assemble tiles that feature colorful letters and numbers.
+Safety is a priority for active play, and this mat provides a cushioned landing spot.
+The easy-to-assemble tiles feature pop-out letters and numbers.